lahammond/RESPAN/README.md

 Currently:
 - initial notebook discussed in meeting

+To include/update:
 - simplified notebook for training sm u-net
 - simplified notebook for segmenting images with u-net and performing basic analysis of spines

-To include/update:
 - segmentation of dendrite
 - automatic isolation of primary dendrite and exclude other dendrites/spines (size/length followed by distance transform)
 - detection of spine neck
 - Extract spine MIPs or 3D volumes for classification into spine type (mushroom, stubby, thin, filopodia...)
+- GUI for selecting folders, models, and analysis parameters